Skip Navigation

 }

 We can use this technique to effectively stub out unique logic that is hard to reproduce.
-Even better, because Nexus uses a Plexus-based REST framework, we can work with these stubs using Java and they will be automatically marshaled to a format that the Nexus UI can understand.
+Even better, because Nexus uses a Plexus-based REST framework, we can work with these stubs using Java, and they will be automatically marshaled to a format that the Nexus UI can understand.

 Runtime Considerations

-The key thing that enables this simple test design is the fact that the mock web server (it is not a fully working Nexus instance) and the test that controls Selenium are both running within the same JVM.
+The key thing that enables this simple test design is that the mock web server (it is not a fully working Nexus instance) and the test that controls Selenium are both running within the same JVM.
 Recall that ChangePasswordTest extends SeleniumTest.
 It turns out, SeleniumTest extends NexusTestCase, which is responsible for spinning up the mock web server, which will host the Nexus UI (HTML, CSS, JS, etc) and the mock REST API framework.

-Once both the test and the mock server are running inside the same runtime environment, it's easy for the test to quickly set expectations that relate to the Selenium code that is before and after the MockHelper callout.
+Once both the test and the mock server are running inside the same runtime environment, it's easy for the test to quickly set expectations that relate to the Selenium code before and after the MockHelper callout.

 One thing we didn't tackle with this approach was concurrent or parallel test executions.
-Modern unit test frameworks, such as JUnit4 and TestNG, now allow for the running of parallel test cases.
+Modern unit test frameworks, such as JUnit4 and TestNG, now allow for parallel test cases.
 This is used to significantly speed up the time it takes to complete a build.
 But given the way that MockHelper is currently being used, it would be impossible to know or guarantee that a call to /users_changepw from test X or test Y should be mapped to browser session X or browser session Y.

 Fortunately, this isn't a terribly difficult problem to overcome.
-With a little work in SeleniumTest, one could easily assign a random string to a ThreadLocal and and a cookie in the browser session.
+With a little work in SeleniumTest, one could easily assign a random string to a ThreadLocal and a cookie in the browser session.
 You could then use that string to uniquely associate mock calls with browser sessions and a map of expected response to REST API calls on the server side.
 The test itself would look the same, but now they could be run in parallel on a Selenium Grid.

 Picture of Brian Fox